jro31/jethro-codes/_articles/projects/meals-of-change.md

 Because of how routing works in Next.js.

-The major benefit of Next.js over pure React, for me at least, is `getStaticProps`, which pre-renders a page a build time, meaning that the data within the rendered 'props', is visible to search engine crawlers.
-So where as with pure React, if Googlebot had come along and seen my app, it would see a nearly empty page, with Next.js, I can include my recipe within `getStaticProps` and Googlebot will be able to see it.
+The major benefit of Next.js over pure React, for me at least, is `getStaticProps`, which pre-renders a page a build time, meaning that the data within the rendered 'props' is visible to search engine crawlers.
+So where as with pure React, if Googlebot had come along and seen my app, it would see a nearly empty page, with Next.js I can include my recipe within `getStaticProps` and Googlebot will be able to see it.

 When using a dynamic route, such as [https://mealsofchange.com/recipes/1](https://mealsofchange.com/recipes/1) (where the '1' is dynamic based on the ID of the recipe), you need to use `getStaticPaths`, and at built time, Next.js will pre-render all of the paths that you return.